 Every Saturday for a year I made pinch pots.
 I wanted to work with my hands, free from any constraints of the work 'being or belonging to anything specific' or 'being sellable'.
 So every Saturday in 2002, I went to Adrienne Yurick's Brooklyn Third Avenue Clay studio and pinched pots.

 It was there that she introduced me to the book 'Finding One's Way with Clay' by Paulus Berensohn.
-And 15 years later, while pulling together some info and ideas for the workshops I just taught this July at The Art Barge, I have found my way back to the book and am as inspired by it as I was when I first read it.
+And 15 years later, while pulling together some info and ideas for the workshops I was teaching at The Art Barge, I have found my way back to the book and am as inspired by it as I was when I first read it.

 Looking up Paulus Berensohn online to find more info about him and his life, I am sad to learn of his recent passing on June 15th of this year.
 Berensohn was born and raised in NYC, a dancer first and then a potter who's 'passionate advocacy for art’s transformative power remained a central theme throughout his life’s work'.
 You can read about his life and history here on NCECA's blog article Remembering Paulus Berensohn and this blog entry from the Penland School of Crafts where he taught at and resided by for 30+ years.